isaldiviagonzatti/isaldiviagonzattiweb/content/anthology/on-aging.md

 And every goodbye ain't gone.

-I'm the same person | was back then,
+I'm the same person I was back then,
 A little less hair, a little less chin,

 A lot less lungs and much less wind.